FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

     - ``sn_side`` and ``sl_side``: they represent the side where a node or a launcher will be run.
-The meaning of this field is tied to the meaning of the context or service space: the service space is a logical container which represent the link between two machines, a server and a robot, and has a sort of manager or main component that in the underlying ROS is called ``roscore``.
+The meaning of this field is tied to the meaning of the context or service space: the service space is a logical container which represents the link between two machines, a server and a robot, and has a sort of manager or main component that in the underlying ROS is called ``roscore``.
 This component will be on server side by default but all the other node and launcher can run on server side or robot side.